Last Updated on July 12, 2020 by Christine Kaaloa

 Good news: TBEX groups only look like cliques until you introduce yourself to one!
 Travel bloggers are above all, travelers.
 We’ve all done treks, gotten sick in countries, slept in hostels, encountered language barriers, bore long layovers in airports or had small budgets to juggle… These experiences both, unify and humble us.
 I like to think it’s weathered us into flexible, open-minded human beings, excited to meet new people and situations.
 We’re also blogging geeks!
 Most bloggers, even the big ones, are friendly.

-Tips for Travel Bloggers attending TBEX
+Networking Tips for First-time Bloggers to TBEX Conferences

 New to this and feeling lost?
 Old to this but still feeling lost?
 Here’s my tips for (newbie) travel bloggers attending TBEX .

-Tips for speed networking:
+Networking Tips for speed dating with travel brands

 • Take a shitload of business cards and promise yourself that you’ll pass out at least half!

 (Vistaprint sells it cheap in bulk.
 Visual folks like Moo cards and they’re nice – I used them for a while, but I don’t find they work as well as a straightforward card.
 Both still end up in the trash!)